DevOps-Depot/TPC-H-CBDB/README.md

   This can be used to ensure the power test is in a `warm` run environment.
 - `STATEMENT_MEM`: default 2GB which set the `statement_mem` parameter for each statement of single user test.
 Set with `GB` or `MB`.
 STATEMENT_MEM should be less than gp_vmem_protect_limit.
 - `STATEMENT_MEM_MULTI_USER`: default 1GB which set the `statement_mem` parameter for each statement of multiple user test.
 Set with `GB` or `MB`.
 Please note that, `STATEMENT_MEM_MULTI_USER` * `MULTI_USER_COUNT` should be less than `gp_vmem_protect_limit`.
+- `ENABLE_VECTORIZATION`: set to true to enable vectorization computing for better performance.
+Feature is suppported as of Lightning 1.5.3.
+Default is false.
+Only works for AO with column and PAX table type.
+- `TABLE_ACCESS_METHOD`: define the table type for the test, available options are HEAP, AO with row, AO with column and PAX (supported as of Lightning 1.5.3).
+- `TABLE_STORAGE_OPTIONS`: more storage configurations could be defiend, options are different for each table type, refer to docuemntation for more detail.

 #### Storage Options